locationlabs/ansible-hsflowd/README.md

 This role installs the host sflow daemon for gathering and sending metrics using sFlow.

+The expectation is this role will be deployed against hosts where it can retrieve the ganglia variables from the environment and begin sending baseline metrics to the ganglia infrastructure for that environment.
+For KVM hosts, this role will be utilized by `ig/deploy/kvm_hypervisors` and enable the libvirt integration to gather additional metrics.

 ## Requirements

 Requires ansible >= 2.1 due to using the `apt` module to download hsflowd